Eorix/turtle-language-support/README.md

    - Choose `Install from VSIX...` from the dropdown menu.
    - Select the generated `.vsix` package (`turtle-language-support-1.0.0.vsix`) from your file system and install it.

 By following these steps, you should be able to build and install the extension into your Visual Studio Code editor.
+If you do not want to build it yourself, the latest build is available at the root.

 ## Showcase